ggppwx/lcode/Algorithm/45. Jump Game II/README.md

 You can assume that you can always reach the last index.

 ## Analysis
+Time
+- BFS: worst case O(n^2)
+- Greey: O(n)

 ## Thoughts
+- BFS should be easier to think about.
+- given a hard problem, first thinking the brute force solution, in this case BFS is the brute force
+- Greedy solution is to update the farthest positon, but only increase the step when reaching the farthest position it sets before

 ## Solution
 BFS: time limit exceeded